GET BACK SESSIONS 2 VIRGIN + THREE

-1. April 1973 (photo below the title).
-The first pressing of this version by TMOQ came with the usual jacket in strong cardboard, in various colors, with a square sticker gold colored; the vinyl was colored, as usual in varous colors, green, yellow, blue with an orange splash were seen, more surely exist.
-An insert with a drawing by William Stout featuring John and Yoko represented as pigs was added and the disc had the black label with silver pig.
+April 1973 (photo below the title).
+The first pressing of this version by TMOQ came with the usual jacket made of strong cardboard, in various colors, with a square, gold colored sticker; the disc was on colored vinyl, as usual.
+Various colors, green, yellow, blue with an orange splash, were seen; more surely exist.
+An insert with a drawing by William Stout featuring John and Yoko represented as pigs was added and the disc had the black label with a silver pig.
 Some later pressings, probably distributed around June 1973, had a yellow jacket with Stout's drawing directly printed on the back.
-These had still disc in colored vinyl with the black label with silver pig as the first release.
-From September 1973 a new series of records in colored vinyl had the white label with black pig.
-These were always distributed with the yellow jacket, but the sticker was round.
-In 1974 the records turned to black vinyl, yellow jacket with Stout's drawing printed on the back or, when the producer run out of these, normal jackets with the insert printed on bluish paper; the sticker was round.
+These version had still the disc on colored vinyl with the black label with a silver pig as in the first release.
+From September 1973 the records on colored vinyl had the white label with a black pig.
+These were always distributed with the yellow printed jacket, but the sticker was round.
+In 1974 the records turned to black vinyl, yellow jacket with Stout's drawing printed on the back or, when the producer ran out of these, normal jackets with the insert printed on bluish paper; the sticker was round.

 October 1979.
 The K&S version, limited pressing in green or multicolor vinyl.
 200 copies were pressed on October 18, 1979, as indicated by a date stamped on the sleeve of the mothers and a sticker.
-The discs were released with a new insert, and they were on white blank label or a fake Kornyfone label with pink Great Live Concert label and were pressed at the Lewis plant.
+The discs were released with a new insert, and they had white blank labels or a fake Kornyfone label one one side and a pink Great Live Concert label on the other side, and were pressed at the Lewis plant.
 The entire K&S catalogue had a sad fate: almost all titles were busted, confiscated and most were destroyed in the big bust of 1980.
 Surviving copies were "rescued" after they were returned to the bustee a year or so later (bootlegs weren't technically illegal in Canada).
 Only a handful of copies of many titles escaped destruction, but some titles were destroyed in their entirety.
-This is one of the titles that escaped the bust, at least part of the copies.
+This is one of the titles that escaped the bust, at least for some of the copies.